mibur1/psy111/book/week_1/1_Installation.md

 We will use a minimal version of conda called **miniconda**.
 This is a lightweight version of conda that, unlike its bigger sibling, comes without e.g. a graphical user interface.
 You can download and install it from [here](https://docs.anaconda.com/miniconda/).

 In addition to Python, we will also install and download a programming environment.
 For this, we use **Visual Studio Code**, which you can download from [here](https://code.visualstudio.com/).
+You can use the recommended settings for both installlations.

 ```{admonition} Summary
 :class: tip